NoCode-NoLife/Sabine/README.md

   adjust the necessary values and remove the rest.

 Afterwards, you should be able to start Sabine via the provided scripts or directly from the bin directories.
-If you need more assistance, head over to our chat.
+For more detailed instructions, please refer to our guide found in the docs folder, at `docs/beginner_guide.md`, or join our Discord chat.

 How to create an account
 -----------------------------------------------------------------------------